 About Us

-Little Yellow House Art (LYHA) is a vibrant art enrichment program dedicated to nurturing creativity, curiosity, and a lifelong appreciation for the arts through hands-on, in-person experiences.
+Little Yellow House Art (LYHA) is a Los Angeles based art enrichment program dedicated to nurturing creativity, confidence, and a lifelong love of making through hands on, in person experiences.

 Examples of Enrichment Program Class Themes